tedneward/Research/content/distribution/orleans.md

 Look into [MathGrains](https://dotnet.github.io/orleans/docs/tutorials_and_samples/MathGrains.html) (when it has actual text) and/or build my own calculator

 Chat application: investigate multiplayer communication.
 (Does Orleans support server->client communication flow, or is it all client-initiated?) -- looks like this [Twitter-clone-like sample](https://github.com/dotnet/orleans/tree/master/Samples/3.3/Chirper) may have some answers to that.

+There's also the concept of "grain observers" (IGrainObserver), which [the presence sample](https://github.com/dotnet/orleans/tree/master/Samples/3.0/Presence) uses.

 #### Dynamic lookup of grains?
 Display a list of active grains?